wmorgan/dcos-docs/1.7/administration/installing/custom/behind-corporate-proxy.md

 menu_order: 9
 ---

-If your DC/OS cluster is behind a corporate proxy, you will not have access to Internet and thus won't be able to login or use the Universe official repository.
-For now the DC/OS CLI installer does not feature nor support proxy options so all following steps must be manually performed on your nodes.
+If your DC/OS cluster is behind a corporate proxy and you do not have access to the internet, you won't be able to login or use the [DC/OS Universe repository](/1.7/usage/services/repo/).
+The current DC/OS CLI installer does not support proxy options so all of these steps must be manually performed on your nodes.

-Placeholders must be replaced with the values which match your network:
+You must replace these variables with the values that match your network:

-*    `proxy-protocol`, `proxy-ip`, `proxy-port` are self-explanatory
+*    `proxy-protocol`, `proxy-ip`, `proxy-port` is your proxy protocol, IP, and port.
-*    `no-proxy-list` is a comma-separated list of addresses for which you want to bypass the proxy (basically `localhost`, `127.0.0.1`, your cluster and internal services addresses)
+*    `no-proxy-list` is a comma-separated list of addresses that will bypass the proxy (basically `localhost`, `127.0.0.1`, your cluster and internal services addresses).
-*    `no-proxy-list-java` is the same list of exceptions but for Java-based software and thus elements are separated by a vertical bar (`|`), wildcards are supported
+*    `no-proxy-list-java` is a vertical bar (`|`) separated list of addresses that will bypass the proxy for Java-based software.
+Wildcards are supported.
-*    `cacert-file` is the location of the PEM certificate of your corporate proxy
+*    `cacert-file` is the location of the PEM certificate of your corporate proxy.

 # Disclaimer
-Proxy support is not official in DC/OS meaning this documentation has been put together by trial and error.
-It might not be complete or up-to-date and some steps are not necessarily required.
+Proxy support is not officially supported in DC/OS and this documentation was put together by trial and error.
+It might not be complete or up-to-date and some steps might not be required.

 # Proxy configuration
 ## Yum